waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Will:** Slowbro is a tank (Amnesia/Curse).
 Counter: Smokescreen (-6 Acc) + Swift.
 Heal aggressively.
 - **General:** Keep Paprika healthy.
 Revive spam if needed.
 - **Tool Usage:** Always set `autopress_buttons: true` for custom tools that return button sequences.
+- **Menu Navigation:** Item lists are not strictly alphabetical.
+New items (like those bought at Indigo Plateau) may appear at the bottom.
+Always scroll down if an item is missing.